 7.7.
 A. (1) The Arkansas Psychology Board shall maintain and update a Registry of all Technicians and Psychologists who use Technicians.
-All Technicians shall be registered with the Arkansas Psychology Board and function under the license of a qualified supervising Psychologist in the practice of licensed by this Board.
+All Technicians shall be registered with the Arkansas Psychology Board and function under the license of a qualified supervising Psychologist in the practice of licensed by this Board neuropsychology per Board-approved statement of intent.
 It is the intent of these rules to register with the Board all those individuals who function as paraprofessional Technicians to assist with data gathering for purposes of neuropsychological testing.
-Act 1262 of 2005 restricts the use of Technicians to neuropsychological evaluations under the supervision of qualified doctoral level Psychologists.
+Act 1262 of 2005 restricts the use of Technicians to neuropsychological evaluations under the supervision of qualified doctoral level and licensed Psychologists.

 7.7.
 A. (2) The supervising Psychologist is legally responsible for all work performed by the Technician.
-A Psychologist, who is not authorized to supervise and perform neuropsychological testing, as determined by the Arkansas Psychology Board, shall not be considered qualified or permitted to register or supervise Technicians.
+A Psychologist, who is not authorized to supervise Engrossed 2018-2019 Page 36 and perform neuropsychological testing, as determined by the Arkansas Psychology Board, shall not be considered qualified or permitted to register or supervise Technicians.